 Tag signature: 'mflr' (6d666c72h).
-Permitted tag types: float32Number.

 The measurementInfoStructure measFlareMbr element defines the level of flare involved to make a measurement.
 If the element is not present, the flare shall be assumed to be zero.
-The encoded value for the measureFlare member variable shall range from 0,0 to 1,0.
+The encoded value for the measFlareMbr variable shall range from 0,0 to 1,0.